Maybe grandma was right and her achy knees really could sense rain on the way.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+Many think it’s due to higher humidity accompanied by falling barometric pressure — the weight of air pressing on our planet and on us.
 Decreasing pressure (which ushers in bad weather) means air presses less on our bodies.
-That allows tissues to swell slightly.
-It could be the enlarged tissue that irritates joints.
+That allows tissues to swell slightly, and it’s possible the resulting enlargement of tissues irritates the joints.

 Cooler temperatures don’t help.
 Cold can make muscles, ligaments and joints stiffer and more painful.

-“For patients with pain in a single joint — such as the site of a former knee injury — we might pursue steroid injection or other treatment,” says Dr. Bolash.
+Consider anti-inflammatory medication or treatments — For patients with pain in a single joint — such as the site of a former knee injury for example — we might pursue steroid injection or other treatment,” says Dr. Bolash.